h2o/h2o/deps/mruby/doc/guides/debugger.md

 The breakpoint will be ordered in serial from 1.
 The number, which was given to the deleted breakpoint, will never be given to another breakpoint again.

-You can give multiple breakpoints to the specified the line number and method.
+You can give multiple breakpoints to specified the line number and method.
-Be aware that the breakpoint command will not check the validity of the class name and method name.
+Be ware that breakpoint command will not check the validity of the class name and method name.

 You can get the current breakpoint information by the following options.